Marathon-Fusion/neutronics_workflow/README.md

 This repository contains a set of example scripts for running a full simulation from a .step file through to data processing and visualising using Paraview.

- generating .exo mesh files from .stl files said unstructured mesh tallies.
-A script is also included that creates .h5m files from .stp files using the tool CAD_to_OpenMC.
-The intermediary STL files created by the .h5m creation can be used to create .exo meshes.

 This workflow also includes a set of packages that are useful for OpenMC simulations such as Paramak, openmc_plasma_source, CAD_to_OpenMC and openmc_source_plotter.

 This repo borrows a lot from the fusion energy neutronics workshop https://github.com/fusion-energy/neutronics-workshop

 ## To Install